 As part of the bid, Brookfield received 32 new, energy efficient buses.
-These vehicles are also equipped with a GPS, high-end radio system and video cameras to ensure the safety of students at all times.
+These vehicles are also equipped with a GPS, a high-end radio system and video cameras to ensure the safety of students at all times.

 Brookfield's students are transported in three (3) tiers.
 The entire fleet is utilized for BHS and WMS, then it is split to transport HHES and CES students.
 This change, which does require some longer runs and fuller buses, has enabled both CES and HHES to start and end at the same time (8:40AM - 3:25PM) eliminating safety concerns and causing fewer problems with after school activities.
+At the same time, diesel fuel consumption has been reduced by 25%.

-In 2013-14, overall transportation costs will be increasing by \$77,572 or 4.24% due to contractual requirements.
-The elimination of the midday kindergarten runs due to the implementation of full day kindergarten reduced daily costs by \$33,600.
-This represents an increase of \$64,619 or 3.3% in total annual transportation costs since 2010-11.
+In 2013-14, overall transportation costs will be increasing by \$63,572 or 3.48% due to contractual requirements.
+The elimination of the mid-day kindergarten runs due to the implementation of full day kindergarten reduced daily costs by \$33,600.